-We are taking it all off! …Our makeup, that is!
+Take it all off– your makeup, that is!

-It’s a groan-provoking subject; we get it.
-After a long day of slay, you barely have enough gas to slouch into your comfiest sweats, let alone muster the energy to remove that impeccably executed day-to-night winged eye and perfect contour job (R.I.P.)!
-But failing to fully remove your makeup can lead to clogged pores, irritation, and even premature aging.
-GASP!
-So, stick with us as we outline the best way to remove makeup for a healthy and happy complexion!
+We get it.
+After a long day of slay, you barely have enough energy to slouch into your comfiest sweats, let alone remove that impeccably executed day-to-night winged eye and perfect contour job.
+However, failing to fully remove your makeup before hitting the hay can lead to clogged pores, irritation, and even premature aging.
+Ick.
+Stick with us as we outline the best way to remove makeup for a healthy and happy complexion.

 IN A NUTSHELL

 Main Takeaways: The importance of removing one’s makeup cannot be overstated.
-But certain approaches are better than others to ensure that nothing nefarious gets left behind.
+Certain approaches are better than others to ensure that nothing nefarious gets left behind.

 Good to Know: Water is critical when cleansing, but only oils dissolve oils.
-So, make sure whatever you use to remove your makeup contains (or is at least attracted to) oils to gently wick away your oil-based cosmetics.
+Make sure whatever you use to remove your makeup contains oils to gently wick away your oil-based cosmetics.

 Makeup Removal as Skin Care

-But with tons of products marketing themselves as effective makeup removers, which ones actually work and how should you use them?
+With tons of products marketing themselves as effective makeup removers, which ones actually work, and how should you use them?

 Products for Makeup Removal

-Cleansers, particularly water-based cleansers, are super essential, but they aren’t the best at removing makeup on their own.
-We have talked about double cleansing before, and we are super fans!
-Reserve the use of traditional cleansers for the second step - washing your face after makeup and oil-based impurities have been removed.
-Choosing one that contains some oils, like our So Clean! which features coconut oil, will ensure that any leftover residue or makeup traces are as good as gone!
+Cleansers, particularly water-based cleansers, aren’t the best at removing makeup on their own.
+We have discussed double cleansing before, and we highly recommend it.
+Reserve the use of traditional cleansers for the second step in double cleansing, to wash your face after makeup and oil-based impurities have been removed.
+Choosing a cleanser that contains some oils, like our So Clean! containing coconut oil, will ensure that any leftover residue or makeup traces are as good as gone.

-“Makeup removers” have been in production since the Jurassic era; just kidding, but this might as well be true!
 Remember seeing that enormous tub of cold cream permanently affixed to your more-mature relative’s bathroom counter as a kid?
 Well, products like these are pretty antiquated, especially when you consider their ingredients.
-Though loved by many, it’s honestly really hard to find traditional makeup removers with clean, mild, and/or ethical formulas.
+Though loved by many, it’s honestly pretty hard to find traditional makeup removers with clean, mild, and/or ethical formulas.

-Nowadays, many of them come in wipe form, which is even worse.
-Often touted as a one step, no-rise solution to makeup dissolution, consumers are led to believe that you can simply swipe and sleep.
+Nowadays, many makeup removers come in wipe form, which is honestly not a great option.
+Often touted as a one step, no-rinse solution to makeup dissolution, consumers are led to believe that you can simply swipe and sleep.
 But this couldn’t be further from the truth.
 Makeup wipes don’t effectively clean your skin.
-Let’s say that again.
-MAKEUP WIPES DO NOT CLEAN YOUR SKIN!
-They do however smear dirt, oil, makeup, and dead skin around your face, with a pre-moistened cloth that does double duty by:
+They do, however, smear dirt, oil, makeup, and dead skin around on your face, with a pre-moistened cloth that does double duty by:

-A. grinding traces of that unwanted stuff deeper into your pores.
+A. grinding traces of unwanted surface grime deeper into your pores.

 B. creating unnecessary and often non-recyclable waste for the environment.

-Between all the rubbing and questionable ingredients (e.g., alcohol, harsh cleansers, parabens, animal fats, formaldehyde-releasing chemicals that would be super hard to I.D. on a back panel, etc.), repeated use of makeup wipes can actually promote things like low grade inflammation, clogged pores, and premature aging.
+Between all the rubbing and questionable ingredients (e.g., alcohol, harsh cleansers, parabens, etc.), repeated use of makeup wipes can actually promote things like low grade inflammation, clogged pores, and premature aging.
 Further, following the package’s instructions and failing to wash your face after the use of these undisclosed villains is a recipe for disaster.
 You’ll leave all sorts of unwanted nasties on your face and that’s never cute.
-Ditch the wipes.
-Seriously.
-Better yet, ditch “makeup removers” altogether.
-They beg too many questions and better options exist; we promise.

 Micellar water is a facial cleansing product powered by microscopic micelles, or tiny clusters of surfactant molecules.
-For each molecule, there’s one side that’s attracted to oil (which sweeps away oil-based impurities like makeup), and one side that’s attracted to water (allowing the micellar water to be rinsed off [or wiped off, as many micellar waters claim to be rinse-free]).
+For each molecule, there’s one side that’s attracted to oil ,which sweeps away oil-based impurities like makeup.
+The other side is attracted to water, allowing the micellar water to be rinsed off or wiped off.

-Micellar waters are a decent option.
 Their molecular structure helps them win it in the makeup removal department, while the light water-based formula works great for those with oily skin or folks who sport more natural looks without ultra-heavy makeup.
-They’re also much gentler than traditional makeup removers and their ingredients tend to be less criminal.
+They’re also more gentle than traditional makeup removers, and their ingredients tend to be less criminal.

-If you aren’t so heavy handed with your makeup and prefer a light approach to makeup removal, give micellar water a try.
-But opt for one infused with moisturizing and calming botanicals, like Dessert Essence’s Cucumber & Aloe Micellar Facial Cleansing Water.
+If you aren’t heavy handed with your makeup and prefer a light approach to makeup removal, give micellar water a try.
+But opt for one infused with moisturizing and calming botanicals, like Desert Essence’s Cucumber & Aloe Micellar Facial Cleansing Water.
 No matter what your bottle says, it’s important to rinse any cleanser from your skin, then follow the steps we have outlined below on how to remove makeup.

-The coconut craze is real!
-If you think putting food on your face sounds coco-NUTTY, allow us to set the record straight.
+If you think putting food on your face sounds a little nutty, allow us to set the record straight.
 Coconut oil offers a range of benefits for your skin, with moisturizing, nutrifying, antibacterial, and healing properties.
-Further, as a makeup remover, its prowess is unmatched!
-Use requires no cleansing pads or cloths - just a quick emulsion between fingertips before gently massaging onto your skin and it’s lights out for your lewk!
-There is debate as to whether or not coconut oil could be comedogenic, so those with oily skin are encouraged to slowly integrate it into their routines, but many dermatologists say that coconut oil offers way more benefits than risks.
-For fool-proof, frill-free makeup removal, coconut oil is a great choice!
+And it makes a great makeup remover.
+Use requires no cleansing pads or cloths.
+Simply emulsify a bit of coconut oil between your fingertips before gently massaging onto your skin.
+It breaks down makeup and gently removes it while conditioning your skin.

 How to Remove Makeup